Allergy Testing Services

 Patch testing: This form of testing is indicated to help ascertain the cause of skin contact allergy, or contact dermatitis.
 Patches, treated with usually a number of different chemicals or skin sensitizers to which people are most commonly allergic, are applied to the back.
 The skin is then examined for possible local reactions at least twice, usually at 24 hours after application of the patch, and again at 48 or 72 hours.

 The Allergy & Asthma Center offers the best allergy testing services in Atlanta Metropolitan Area.
 Our board-certified allergists are ready to help you manage your asthma & allergy symptoms.
-Please call us today to request an appointment at our allergy clinic in Atlanta.
+Please contact us today to request an appointment at our allergy clinic in Atlanta.
 We have 3 convenient locations near you!